jzaron/content-fetcher/README.md

 ### Running with python

-Go to project root.
 Ensure all dependencies in requirements.txt are met:

 ```pip install -r requirements.txt```